What Do Team Assembler Do?

 - Complete production reports to communicate team production level to management.

-Things a Team Assembler Should Know How to Do
+What a Team Assembler Should Know

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.